 But it turns out that urine is not completely useless when it comes to survival.
 The U.S. Army’s Combat Feeding Directorate has spearheaded the development of special dehydrated food packs where urine can, in an emergency, be used to rehydrate pouches of dried chicken and rice.
 Unfortunately, I have been unable to find any critical reviews of the unique food rations’ flavor.
 There is also the portable purifier invented by Dean Kamen (the inventor of the Segway) which uses distillation to purify any tainted water, including urine.
 He demonstrated his invention by drinking his own purified urine at a medical and information technology conference in 2005.

 Some people drink urine as a sexual fetish.
-This practice is known as urophagia, and such people are known as loonies.
+This practice is known as urophagia.

 Does urine offer any benefits as a health beverage?
-It is difficult to be certain.
+It is difficult to be certain, but probably not.
 It could be that someone who is experimental enough to attempt the practice is particularly susceptible to the placebo effect.
 But even if it can improve one’s health, perhaps the more compelling question is how this benefit was discovered.
 And how did the Koryak tribe learn that the hallucinogenic properties of the Amanita muscaria mushroom are passed into one’s urine?